Astana: Education

-Astana has many universities and junior colleges. academic year, Astana had a total enrollment of 53,561 students in its 14 higher educational institutions, a 10% increase from the prior year.
+Astana has numerous universities and junior colleges.
+In the 2013/2014 academic year, the city had a total of 53,561 students enrolled in its 14 higher education institutions, marking a 10% rise from the previous year.
 The L.N.Gumilyov Eurasian National University is the biggest university in Astana with 16,558 students and 1,678 academic staff.
 It was founded as the result of merging the Akmola Civil Engineering Institute with the Akmola Pedagogical Institute on 23 May 1996.
 The oldest university in Astana is the S. Seifullin Kazakh Agro Technical University founded in 1957.
 Nazarbayev University is an autonomous research university founded in 2010 in partnership with some of the world's top universities.
 The Kazakh University of Economics, Finance and International Trade is an economic institution in Astana.
 The Kazakh Humanities and Law Institute is a law university founded by initiative of Ministry of Justice in 1994.
-The Astana Medical University was the only medical school in Astana until the opening of the School of Medecine at Nazarbayev University in 2014.
+The Astana Medical University was the only medical school in Astana until the opening of the School of Medicine at Nazarbayev University in 2014.
 The Kazakh National University of Arts is the premier music school and has provided Astana with highly qualified professional specialists in the field of Arts.

 Astana schools enrolls about 103,000 students across 83 schools, including 71 state schools and 12 private schools.
 The Miras International School, established 1999, was the first private high school established in Astana.
-The Haileybury Astana school was established in 2011, as a branch of the Haileybury and Imperial Service College, an independent school in The United Kingdom.
+The Haileybury Astana school was established in 2011, as a branch of the Haileybury and Imperial Service College, an independent school in the United Kingdom.
 The Astana Kazakh-Turkish High Schools are run by the International KATEV foundation.
 There are Kazakh-Turkish High Boarding Schools for gifted boys and girls, separately and the Nurorda International School.
 Astana hosts two Nazarbayev Intellectual Schools (NIS), including the School of Physics and Mathematics and International Baccalaureate world school.
 The QSI International School of Astana is an international school that provides an American curriculum to its students.
 The school is a branch of the Quality Schools International that started in the Middle East.